 Place a mesh strainer on a bowl and start pouring the produce from the blender onto it.
 Let the mixture sit for about 5-10 minutes, and you will notice the juice dripping from the strainer into the bowl.

 If you want to speed up things, try pressing the pulp in the strainer gently with a spoon.

 For extra smooth juice, you can put cheesecloth on the strainer before pouring the produce.
 It will not allow even the tiniest of the particles to enter the bowl.

-All you need to remember is to choose the right ingredients, cutting them in the right proportion, and after blending them, straining out the unnecessary solids from the mixture, which is the most important part.
+All you need to remember is to choose the right ingredients, cut them in the right proportion, and after blending them, strain out the unnecessary solids from the mixture, which is the most important part.